microsoft/pxt-calliope/docs/device/reactive.md

 ## Putting it all together

 Let’s go back to the `count button presses` program and revisit its execution based on what we have learned about the micro:bit scheduler.
-As detailed before, the function executes three steps to:
+As detailed before, the program executes three steps to:

-1. Set up the event handler for each press of button **A**
+1. Initialize the global variable `count` to zero
-2. Queue the forever loop to the run queue
+2. Set up the event handler for each press of button **A**
-3. Initialize the global variable `count` to zero
+3. Queue the forever loop to the run queue

-The function then ends execution and control passes back to the scheduler.
+The program then ends execution and control passes back to the scheduler.
 Let’s assume the user has not pressed any buttons .
 The scheduler finds the `forever` loop in the run queue and passes control to it.
 The loop first calls `basic.showNumber(0)`.
 In the diagram below, we use “Show 0” to refer to the execution of this function:

 ![Execution sequence diagram: display loop with increment and interrupt](/static/mb/device/reactive-3.png)